 Most likely outcome: Legalization

-MDMA is currently on a fast track to becoming legal in the United States, Canada, and parts of Europe.
+MDMA (ecstasy) is currently on a fast track to becoming legal in the United States, Canada, and parts of Europe.
 Everything is riding on the outcome of a phase III clinical trial scheduled to complete sometime in the summer of 2021.

 Legalization is used lightly in the context of MDMA.
 The move would most likely involve reclassifying the substance from its Schedule I standing to a lower tier.
-The change would permit health practitioners that have undergone special training to use the drug in clinic with their patients.
+The change would permit health practitioners that have undergone special training to use the drug in the clinic with their patients.

 A Schedule I drug implies the substance has a high potential for abuse and no medical value.
 This classification is getting hard to maintain with the recent advancements in medical research on this substance, suggesting it to have profound therapeutic value for treatment-resistant PTSD, depression, and anxiety — just to name a few.